swastiknath/pyt_SM_plg_det/README.md

 ## Detecting Similarities Between Copora of Text:

+The research paper which is followed here can be found here:
+[Research Paper by Paul Clough and Mark Stevenson ](https://s3.amazonaws.com/video.udacity-data.com/topher/2019/January/5c412841_developing-a-corpus-of-plagiarised-short-answers/developing-a-corpus-of-plagiarised-short-answers.pdf "Research Paper").
+Data and Notebooks are in courtesy of [Udacity](https://udacity.com)

 ### Calculating the Containment :

 In order to detect the similarities between two corpus of text we first calculate the ngrams for both of the sentences and then find the normalized